 There is a distinct difference between developer mode and production mode in any modern web framework.

 When developing a SPA, the web framework components must be converted to a format the browser on the fly understands.

 Most modern web frameworks use a module bundler such as webpack, which is a program run at the command line.
 The job of the bundler is to take all the various widgets and framework components and produce assets that a browser can load.
 In other words, the bundler converts components the browser cannot understand into components the browser can understand.

 In developer mode, the conversion is typically performed automatically and as soon as you save any of the web components that are part of your SPA.

 Although the developer setup in Figure 2 may initially look inconvenient, you will find, when getting started, that it is a very efficient way to develop SPA applications.
 An SPA has more in common with a standard desktop application than a traditional web application.
-By separating the front end development from the back end development, things are conceptually easier to understand.
-This is especially true if the Barracuda App Server is running on an embedded device and when using a front end developer team and a back end developer team.
-The front end team can develop the SPA using their desktop computer and communicate with a Barracuda App Server running in the device.
+By separating the front-end development from the back-end development, things are conceptually easier to understand.
+This is especially true if the Barracuda App Server is running on an embedded device and when using a front-end developer team and a back-end developer team.
+The front-end team can develop the SPA using their desktop computer and communicate with a Barracuda App Server running on the device.